 - A dentist or orthodontist monitors your treatment remotely

-By cutting out the in-office visits, these end up as much cheaper alternatives to Invisalign and braces.
+By cutting out the in-office visits, these can market themselves as cheaper alternatives to Invisalign and braces.
 However, they aren't suitable for everyone.
 Most can only provide mild to moderate straightening on the front six to eight teeth.
 Plus, the dental community has naturally raised some concerns over the safety and efficacy of this type of treatment.